jackstjean/D-DTEST/Mechanics/Rules/ability check.md

 - rule/core
 - source/xphb
 entry: |-
-  "An ability check is a [[D20 Test]] that represents using one of the six abilities or a specific skill associated with an ability\u2014to overcome a challenge."
+  An ability check is a [[D20 Test]] that represents using one of the six abilities or a specific skill associated with an ability to overcome a challenge.
 ---

 ```meta-bind-embed